astral-sh/uv/README.md

     # via flask
 ```

-However, `puffin pip-compile --resolution=lowest requirements.in` would produce:
+However, `puffin pip-compile --resolution=lowest requirements.in` would instead produce:

 ```text
 # This file was autogenerated by Puffin v0.0.1 via the following command: